 Differential Phase Delay

-The differential phase delay among the coaxial cable and connectors which connect the ACAS/ATC/ADS-B2G ISS unit to the directional antenna should be limited to one wavelength (approximately eight inches) at 1090 MHz.
+The differential phase delay among the coaxial cable and connectors which connect the 2G ISS unit to the directional antenna should be limited to one wavelength (approximately eight inches) at 1090 MHz.

 Connectors

 The connectors should be a Type C (TNC).
 They should be color coded at the antenna end to reduce probability of misconnection.
 Color coding is specified in Attachment 3B.